kelvinkoon/kelvinkoon/README.md

 # Hey, I'm Kelvin! 👋

 I'm currently a 4th year :zap: Engineering student at the University of British Columbia.
 I previously interned at Huawei and Netgear as part of UBC's co-op program.

-Particularly interested in distributed systems, robotics, security, and helping others!
+I'm particularly interested in:

+- Distributed Systems
+- Security
+- Robotics
+- Helping others!

 ## What I'm up to
 - Working as an undergrad research assistant at [UBC NetSysLab](http://netsyslab.ece.ubc.ca/wiki/index.php/Networked_Systems_Laboratory)